-5. If an employee goes from full-time to part-time, accumulated vacation will be paid out prior to change to part-time status.
+7. If an employee goes from full-time to part-time, accumulated vacation will be paid out prior to change to part-time status.

-6. Vacation accounts may not exceed the maximum annual entitlement unless prior approval has been given.
+8. Vacation accounts may not exceed the maximum annual entitlement unless prior approval has been given by the Manager and confirmed by the Executive Director.
+(Under Review at this time.)

-7. Vacation time must be arranged and approved by the employee's immediate supervisor in consideration of the support requirements of the people receiving the support services.
-Vacation requests that exceed 3 weeks consecutively require approval from Director or Executive Director.
+9. Vacation time must be arranged and approved by the employee's immediate supervisor in consideration of the support requirements of the people receiving the support services.
+Vacation requests that exceed 3 weeks consecutively require approval from the Manager and/or Executive Director.